Lohri

-In Punjab, Pakistan it is not observed at the official level but Sikhs, Hindus and some Muslims observe the festival in rural Punjab and in the cities of Faisalabad and Lahore.
+In Punjab, Pakistan, it is not observed at the official level but Hindus and Sikhs, and some Muslims observe the festival in rural Punjab and in the cities of Faisalabad and Lahore.
+In recent years, there has been the observance of the revival of Lohri in Punjab, Pakistan.

 Date

 Lohri is celebrated one day before Maghi (Makar Sankranti) and its date is determined as per Hindu solar calendar.
 The date of Lohri changes every 70 years.
 In the late 19th-century, Lohri used to fall on 11 January.
 In the mid 20th-century, the festival used to be celebrated on 12 January or 13 January.
 In the 21st-century, Lohri generally falls on 13 or 14 January.
 Lohri in the year 2024 will fall on 14 January as Maghi will be falling on 15 January.